Tonner-Zech-Group/VASP-tools/README.md

 - visualize-magnetization.sh: Creates a VMD visualisation state file for the magnetization denisty by splitting the CHGCAR (by running chgsplit.pl), converting it to a cube file (by running chgcar2cube.sh) and then creating representations for VMD.
 - viewMode.py: Shows a graphical preview of a MODECAR file using ase gui
 - plotIRC: Tool that creates a plot of VASP IRC calculations in both direction and is compatible with shifts in the starting structure.
+- replace_potcar_symlinks.sh: Searches for POTCARS in subdirs and replaces them with symlinks.
+CAREFUL!